Atmos Pro Logo

 Example Repository

-Forward audit events in real-time to your SIEM, log aggregator, or webhook endpoint using CloudEvents v1.0 format.
+Configure webhooks to stream audit log events in real-time to your SIEM, log aggregator, or any webhook endpoint using CloudEvents v1.0 format.

 1. 1